TheLightSide/asofe/README.md

-Zcash 1.0.14
+Asofe 1.0.15
 =============

-What is Zcash?
+What is Asofe?
 --------------

-[Zcash](https://z.cash/) is an implementation of the "Zerocash" protocol.
+[Asofe](https://asofe.org/) is an implementation of the "Zerocash" protocol.
 Based on Bitcoin's code, it intends to offer a far higher standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.
 Technical details are available